akinnaznuk/HFVI/README.md

 **Local Data**: Synthetically generated local data

 The local data used for the original study cannot be published due to sensitivity restrictions.
-To demonstrate the workflow and performance of the HFVI, synthetic data was generated for a fictive refugee camp in Rwanda.
+To demonstrate the workflow and performance of the HFVI, synthetic data was generated for a fictive refugee settlement in Rwanda.
 This synthetic data is randomly generated and was constructed in ArcGIS Pro, with hand-drawn features stored as shapefiles.
 These shapefiles are provided in the data folder.

-For implementing the HFVI in real-world cases, local data should be collected through official camp maps and participatory workshops.
-Official camp information is often provided by organizations like the UNHCR.
+For implementing the HFVI in real-world cases, local data should be collected through official settlement maps and participatory workshops.
+Official settlement information is often provided by organizations like the UNHCR.
 Real-world local data should be stored as shapefiles in a format analogous to the pseudo data provided in this repository.

 #### data/ahp